Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 If you want to find these broken links, you can use Screaming Frog, Sitebulb, and Ahrefs to find them.

-From there, you’ll just need to find a relevant page to redirect to.
+From there, you’ll need to find a relevant page to redirect to.

-Google has stated that redirecting directly to the home can cause soft 404 issues, so you’ll ideally want to redirect to any page outside of the home page.
+Google has stated that redirecting directly to the home can cause soft 404 issues, so you’ll ideally want to redirect to any page outside the home page.

-Update Internal Redirects with the Proper Destination
+#11: Update Internal Redirects with the Proper Destination

 unparC LPibxif0yvZF66AHwTuwSkjmCFpJ 3hx0sEOpVjCpE9cm2FnO7LbMdyBCjfKQ0KUooKItB8skWxju0vIT eLOENDfj Xy9ctIcLim4edOY3bICEGrHcdRonEu9oiXiokljsgikSJVkBU2 Ec